cxsquared/portfolio-v3/src/pages/tutorials/making-a-basic-fmod-audio-engine-in-c/index.md

 ```

-**CAudioEngine::ErrorCheck** is just a way for us to check that all FMOD calls are successful and we'll cover that later.
+`cpp±CAudioEngine::ErrorCheck` is just a way for us to check that all FMOD calls are successful and we'll cover that later.
 As you can see the first thing we do is create the FMOD Studio System that handles all events and sounds.
 We then initialize the system and that takes in the number of channels, then flags that can change the way the system runs.
-The **FMOD_STUDIO_INIT_LIVEUPDATE** is a really cool feature where you can connect to your game with FMOD Studio and live mix the audio.
-Then to allow us to handle things at a lower level we call **getLowLevelSystem** which gives us the Low-Level system.
+The `cpp±FMOD_STUDIO_INIT_LIVEUPDATE` is a really cool feature where you can connect to your game with FMOD Studio and live mix the audio.
+Then to allow us to handle things at a lower level we call `cpp±getLowLevelSystem` which gives us the Low-Level system.

 Next we create the deconstructor which cleans up FMOD and makes sure we don't leave anything behind.
 It's super simple and we just unload all assets and then shutdown FMOD.